 All courses are for credit and are transferable once a student is admitted to the BA in Management or Applied Studies degree programs with the Social Services and Nonprofit Management concentration also at SCPS to any other undergraduate degree-seeking program.

-For more information on the Social Services and Nonprofit Management Certificate, email firstname.lastname@example.org.
+For more information on the Social Services and Nonprofit Management Certificate, send an e-mail to email@example.com.

 Students must take six classes (SOWK 200, 201, 305, 307; COMM 231, PSYC 362) for a total of 18 credit hours.

-SCPS cannot guarantee full-time status througout the length of the certificate program.
-Social Services and Non-profit Management certificate courses are offered in an 8 week/evening class schedule, but may be in the 16 week/daytime course format as well.
+SCPS cannot guarantee full-time status throughout the length of the certificate program.
+Social Services and Non-profit Management certificate courses are offered in an eight-week evening schedule, but may be in the 16-week daytime format as well.

 International Students seeking admission to any certificate program in the School of Continuing and Professional Studies are required to demonstrate the ability to study at Loyola University Chicago with the appropriate F-I visa status classification.
 The Office of International Programs is available to assist you regarding the appropriate documentation to study with SCPS.
 Please feel free to contact them at 773.508.7706 or firstname.lastname@example.org.
 Please be advised:

 - You will be required to provide documentation of your ability to finance your tuition, fees, and living expenses.
 Please contact The Office of International Programs at 773.508.7706 for details and the appropriate forms needed.
 SCPS does not provide scholarship assistance for students seeking certificate credentials.

 - An I-20 certificate of eligibility can be issued after admission to an SCPS certificate program, documents regarding post-secondary, English language proficiency, and financial documentation have been submitted.
 For complete information on the documents needed to receive an I-20 and an F-1 visa as well as helpful advice, visit here.